 Since 1917 policymakers have recognized the value of the charitable deduction as an incentive for taxpayers to give money in an effort to better society.
 It must continue as a fundamental tenet of our tax system.

-With tax reform on the horizon and America’s charities being heavily relied on to provide basic needs and services to struggling communities, maintaining the full scope and value of the charitable deduction is vital to community success.
-As the Alliance for Charitable Reform, we are urging lawmakers to not only preserve the full scope and value of the charitable deduction, but also expand it to include all taxpayers, not just to those who itemize.
+America’s charities are heavily relied upon to provide basic needs and services to struggling communities, which is why maintaining the full scope and value of the charitable deduction is vital to community success.
+The Alliance for Charitable Reform continues to urge lawmakers to not only preserve the full scope and value of the charitable deduction, but also expand it to include all taxpayers, not just to those who itemize.

 All Americans Should Have Access to the Charitable Deduction